acuencadev/translaas-sdk-dotnet/samples/Translaas.Samples.WebApi/README.md

 - How to use both convenience service and full client API
 - How to configure caching for improved performance
 - How to handle errors and logging
+- **Real-world usage examples** - Products, Statistics, and Dashboard endpoints that return translated data
-- How to expose translation endpoints via REST API
+- **Direct SDK API access** - Low-level translation endpoints for testing

 ## Prerequisites